backstage/backstage/plugins/catalog-backend-module-openapi/README.md

 # Catalog Backend Module to resolve $refs in yaml documents

-This is an extension module to the plugin-catalog-backend plugin, providing an extensions to resolve $refs in yamls documents.
+This is an extension module to the Catalog backend, providing extensions to resolve $refs in yaml documents.

 With this you can split your yaml documents into multiple files and reference them.
 They will be bundled, using an UrlReader, during processing and stored as a single specification.